mel518/Pandas-Challenge/README.md

 # Pandas-Challenge
-Code and Output available as PDF as well as .ipynb to run the code.
+Output visible in PDF file, .ipynb file attached as well to run the code.